Renewable Resources Branch

 - Evaluating parkland acquisition options and negotiating private land stewardship agreements.

-- Site planning, park development and project management and inspection either directly or in an advisory capacity to others.
+- Site planning, park development and project management and inspection for park projects delivered either directly by Department of Lands and Forestry Library or third parties.

-- Coordinating the preparation of development and operating standards for parks.
+- Coordinating the preparation of park development and operating standards and trails.

 - Negotiating partnerships for the development and operation of park system components.